 There are two swimming pools, one of which is heated to 26 degrees throughout the year.
 There are sun-loungers around the pool and shaded areas in the gardens, furnished with comfortable divans for those of you who prefer to laze around out of the sun.

 There will be two yoga classes daily with one yoga-free day.
 Each morning will begin with meditation, pranayama and a flowing asana class.
 The morning practice will gently open the body and attune the mind to the breath, slowly moving and building into a flowing and dynamic sequence.
 The evening class will be more gentle and restorative.
 All classes will be suitable for all levels.
-The yoga space is a covered roof terrace with stunning views of Marrakesh across the plains.
+There are two yoga spaces.
+A covered roof terrace with stunning views of Marrakesh across the plains and an indoor room that is light and airy with a log burner for cooler days.

 A breakfast of delicious home-made juices, honey, yoghurts, pancakes, cheeses, locally made breads, fresh fruit and cereals will be served after class.
 There will be a salad buffet lunch.
 All evening meals are traditionally North African dishes, with vegetarian meals also wonderfully prepared on request.